go-outside-labs/fake/content/about.md

 ### Rotate your wallet address...

-Donations are the token of appreciation for volunteer work 🖤.
-In the current timespace they we are at:
+Donations are love token of appreciation 🖤.
+In the current timespace we are at:

 ```
 ethereum: 0xE2152DB627D58b2867CC29060567BF3eeB41A3E4